PlusPlusOneGmbH/TD_Package/README.md

 # A proposal for PackageManagement in TouchDesigner

-## TDP - A Satdnart for TouchDesigner Packaging
+## TDP - A Standart for TouchDesigner Packaging
 TDP is short TouchDesignerPackage and defines a simple standart in which TouchDesigner components should be packaged so they are easily accessable for Developers, but also non-dev users of the platform.

 In general, we should try to adher to the following baseline: